Users

 For RDBMS authentication you can specify an Initial password.
 This password is used to generate a script for creating users on the database.
 It can be used to keep track of the initial password and communicate this password to the users.
 This password cannot be used to log on to the application.
 Make sure to clear this field after RDBMS users are created or the password for IAM users is updated.

 The system keeps track of how often a password is changed or reset (Changed/forgotten count).
-This number is incremented every time the user requests a new password or changes their password, and when the password is changed by the administrator.
+This number is incremented every time the user requests a new password or changes their password, and when the password is changed by an administrator.

 Allow change password